 Tight on cash?
-These credit cards charge 0% interest on purchases
+These credit cards charge 0% interest on purchases - CNN Underscored

 What we like most about the Citi Diamond Preferred: The first step to getting out of credit card debt is to stop bleeding interest.
 The Citi Diamond Preferred comes with a lengthy 18-month introductory period, during which you’ll pay 0% interest on any purchases, and also 0% interest on any balance transfers made during the first four months you have the card.

-But you’ll want to make sure you pay off your entire debt during those 18 months, because when that introductory period ends, the rate will jump to a variable 14.74%-24.74%, depending on your creditworthiness.
+But you’ll want to make sure you pay off your entire debt during those 18 months, because when that introductory period ends, the rate will jump to a variable 14.74% to 24.74%, depending on your creditworthiness.

 Related: Pay off your debt faster with these balance transfer credit cards.